-- Behaving with Integrity - Demonstrating strong commitment to ethical values - Respecting the rule of the law - The roles and responsibilities of Members, and all office holders are set out in the Council's Constitution, which was approved by Full Council in December 2022 and reviewed and updated under delegation in October 2023, along with the way in which the various elements of the Council interact and complement each other.
+- Behaving with Integrity - Demonstrating strong commitment to ethical values - Respecting the rule of the law - The roles and responsibilities of Members, and all office holders are set out in the Council's Constitution, which was recently updated following a constitutional review and formally approved by Full Council in March 2025..
 The Constitution is supported and underpinned by a separate Code of Conduct for Members and a joint Member / Officer Protocol, which sets out guidelines as to behaviour and practical issues.
-This is further supported by Publica's1 Business Conduct policy which set out guidelines for staff on behavioural issues and was updated in October 2023. - Declarations of Interest are made at meetings by Members and Officers, where appropriate, and are recorded in the minutes of the meeting.
+This is further supported by the Council's Business Conduct policy which set out guidelines for staff on behavioural issues and was updated in October 2023. - Declarations of Interest are made at meetings by Members and Officers, where appropriate, and are recorded in the minutes of the meeting.
 The Members' Code of Conduct requires Members to make declarations of interest, when necessary, these are also recorded. - Registers of interest are completed annually by Members and published on the Council's website.
 A register of gifts and hospitality received by Members is maintained by the Monitoring Officer and is available for public inspection at the Council offices. - An employee declaration is completed annually by all staff.
-A register of gifts and hospitality is maintained by the Corporate Responsibility team and reviewed by the Governance Group every quarter. - There is a member development plan and member development group who meet quarterly to review and plan member training on a variety of subjects.
-This is supported by the Monitoring Officer who is responsible for member development. - Training is compulsory for regulatory committees, that is, Development Management Committee and Licensing. - There are safeguards in the constitution for handling planning and licensing applications from members and officers. - The Monitoring Officer and Section 151 Officer report directly to the Chief Executive and are members of the Executive Leadership Team. - Internal audit reviews are designed to ensure services are complying with internal and external policies and procedures / statutory legislation.
-Where non-compliance is identified, this is reported to Management and to Members via the Council's Audit Committee. - The Whistleblowing Policy was last updated in January 2022 and was ratified by the Audit Committee in March 2022.
+A register of gifts and hospitality is maintained by the Corporate Responsibility team and reviewed by the Governance Group every quarter. - There is a member development programme and member development group who meet monthly to review and plan member training on a wide variety of subjects.
+This is supported by the Democratic Services team and the Monitoring Officer who is officer responsible for member development. - Training is compulsory for regulatory committees, that is, Development Management Committee and Licensing. - There are safeguards in the constitution for handling planning and licensing applications from members and officers. - The Monitoring Officer and Section 151 Officer report directly to the Chief Executive and are members of the Executive Leadership Team.
+They also form part of the recently formed Statutory Officer Group which will meet on a quarterly basis together with key stakeholder lead officers from Counter Fraud (CFEU) and Internal Audit (SWAP). - Internal audit reviews are designed to ensure services are complying with internal and external policies and procedures / statutory legislation.
+Where non-compliance is identified, this is reported to Management and to Members via the Council's Audit Committee. - The Whistleblowing Policy was last updated in March 2025 and was ratified by Full Council in March 2025.
 A counter-fraud unit working across Gloucestershire and West Oxfordshire helps prevent and detect fraud and corrupt practices, including misuse of power.
 The service reports to the Audit Committee and the Publica Board's Audit and Risk Assurance Committee twice a year. - Minutes of Council, Cabinet and Committee meetings are taken, with decisions and key actions recorded appropriately and published on the Council's website.
-The Council continues to publish a Cabinet Forward Plan, highlighting key decisions, in line with legislation. - The Council has continued providing regular updates to Members and across the organisation, making use of video conferencing to increase accessibility, as well as using mass emails.
+The Council continues to publish a Cabinet Forward Plan, highlighting key decisions, in line with legislation. - The Council has continued providing regular updates to Members and across the organisation, making use of video conferencing to increase accessibility, as well as using group emails.
+Members are also being encouraged to make better use of the Council's online portal (intranet). - The Communications team ensures that communications through all our various channels supports the council's services through providing advice, information and messaging to both external and internal audiences.